timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-08
+# Today is 2019-12-10

 ## Objectives for the day:

-- Run through some feedback from the 0.3.6 playtest.
-- Update marking key performance indicators.
-- Build a Turbo Boom! download page.
+- Debug the cannon balls, why don't they behave as expected?

 # Purpose

-- Get closer to offering Turbo Boom! download for email campaigns.
+- Get a new obstacle type in Turbo Boom!